MicrosoftDocs/azure-management-docs/articles/container-registry/container-registry-helm-repos.md

 This article shows you how to host Helm charts repositories in an Azure container registry, using Helm 3 commands and storing charts as [OCI artifacts](container-registry-image-formats.md#oci-artifacts).
 In many scenarios, you would build and upload your own charts for the applications you develop.
 For more information on how to build your own Helm charts, see the [Chart Template Developer's Guide][develop-helm-charts].
 You can also store an existing Helm chart from another Helm repo.

-> [!IMPORTANT]
+> [!NOTE]
 > This article has been updated with Helm 3 commands.
 Helm 3.7 includes changes to Helm CLI commands and OCI support introduced in earlier versions of Helm 3.
-By design `helm` moves forward with version.
-We recommend to use **3.7.2** or later.
+By design `helm` advances with version updates.
+We recommend using **3.7.2** or later.

+> [!IMPORTANT]
+> - In November 2020, Helm 2 reached end of life.
+Starting on March 30th, 2025 Azure Container Registry will no longer support Helm 2.
+Therefore, the legacy "Helm repositories" functionality will also be retired. **We recommend that you transition to Helm 3 immediately.**
+> - Starting October 30, 2024, the CLI command [az acr helm push][az-acr-helm-push] will be retired to prevent pushing new Helm charts to legacy Helm repositories.
+> - Starting March 30th, 2025 the CLI command group [az acr helm][az-acr-helm] will be retired, ending all legacy Helm repository capabilities in Azure Container Registry.
+> - ***All Helm charts not stored as an OCI artifact will be deleted from Azure Container Registry on March 30th, 2025.***
+> - ***Learn how to find all Helm charts stored in a Helm repository here: [az acr helm list][az-acr-helm-list].
+If the Helm chart you are using is listed then it is stored in a legacy Helm repository and is at risk of deletion.***

 ## Helm 3 or Helm 2?